justinyuchi/Machine-Learning/Clustering_Stock_Returns/README.md

   - PCA maps Lockheed Martin and Northrop Grumman in Cluster I (light yellow).
 DTW + K-means clusters them in Cluster 2 (diamond marker).
   - Boeing is mapped closer to the Banking Industries based on both PCA and DTW methods.
 - **Financial Services (American Express, Bank of America, JPMorgan Chase, MasterCard, Visa):**
   - PCA maps banks closely together (light green).
-DTW + K-means clusters Bank of America and American Express in Cluster 0 (circle marker) and JPMorgan Chase, MasterCard, Visa in Cluster 5 (left-pointing black triangle).
+DTW + K-means clusters Bank of America and American Express in Cluster 0 (circle marker) and JPMorgan Chase, MasterCard, and Visa in Cluster 5 (left-pointing black triangle).
 - **Tech Stocks:**
-  - PCA + K-means clusters Amazon, Apple, MasterCard, Microsoft, Texas Instruments in the same group (dark blue) and Intel and Nvidia in the same group (light purple).
+  - PCA + K-means clusters Amazon, Apple, MasterCard, Microsoft, and Texas Instruments in the same group (dark blue) and Intel and Nvidia in the same group (light purple).
-  - DTW + K-means clusters Amazon, Apple, Intel, Microsoft in the same group.
+  - DTW + K-means clusters Amazon, Apple, Intel, and Microsoft in the same group.

 PCA + K-means captures the overall trends similarly to DTW + K-means, but DTW + K-means can also capture temporal-shifting/lead-lag effects.
 A comprehensive analysis should utilize both methods.

+## Discussion:
+There is no definitive right or wrong method to use; the choice depends on the application and the researcher's or practitioner's goals:

+PCA & K-means: This approach is more straightforward and easier to interpret but may omit certain relationships.
+It is useful when the focus is on contemporaneous co-movement.

+DTW & K-means: This method incorporates more information about temporal relationships but requires more effort to interpret and determine causation.
+It is beneficial for capturing complex temporal dynamics that PCA might miss.

+This comparison highlights the trade-offs between simplicity and comprehensiveness in clustering stock returns, guiding researchers and practitioners in choosing the appropriate method for their specific needs.

 ## Detailed Clustering Results
 Note: The names of the clusters do not indicate any order or ranking; they merely represent different categories or groups.